Félix Hernández: 2011 season

-In 2011 Hernández was selected to the American League All Star Team for the second time.
+In 2011, Hernández was selected to the American League All-Star Team for the second time.
 He represented the Mariners alongside rookie starter Michael Pineda and closer Brandon League.

 On August 31, 2011, Hernández struck out nine batters, giving him 204 strikeouts to that point in the season.
 It marked the third straight season in which he reached 200+ strikeouts.
-The only other pitchers to have three 200-K seasons at 25 or younger over the last 20 years are Clayton Kershaw, Kerry Wood and Yovani Gallardo.
-Kershaw did it in 2010, 2011, 2012 and 2013.
-Wood did it in 1998, 2001 and 2002.
-Gallardo did it in 2009, 2010, and 2011.

 2012 season

 Hernández was selected for his third All-Star Game on July 1.
 He did not pitch in the July 3 game after AL Team manager, Ron Washington, stated Hernández's 113 pitches thrown on July 1 was the deciding factor.
 Hernández pitched his third shutout over his past eight starts when he recorded a 1–0 win over the Yankees on August 4.
 He gave up two hits and won his sixth decision in a row, the third-longest stretch of his career.

-On August 15, Hernández threw the first perfect game in Mariners history and the 23rd and most recent perfect game in MLB history.
+On August 15, Hernández threw the first perfect game in Mariners history and the 23rd perfect game in MLB history.
 He recorded 12 strikeouts, five of which were in the last two innings, against the Tampa Bay Rays in a 1–0 victory.
 It was the fourth no-hitter in team history and Hernández joined Randy Johnson and Chris Bosio as the only Mariners pitchers to throw individual no-hitters.
 One of the club's no-hitters was combined, needing six pitchers to do so on June 8 against the Dodgers.
 His perfect game was the last no-hitter thrown in the American League for the next three years, until his Japanese teammate, Hisashi Iwakuma succeeded him on August 12, 2015.